xyz1hang/OpenAcademy_OpenStack_Flyway/README.md

 Flyway
 ======

-Forklift Resources from One Cloud to Another which can be executed anywhere
+Forklift Resources from One Cloud to Another which can be executed in Ubuntu, Debian operating systems

     1 - Users and their respective roles in projects
     2 - Projects with related metadata